William Petty: Natural philosopher

 Despite his political allegiances, Petty was well-treated at the Restoration in 1660, although he lost some of his Irish lands.
 Charles II, at their first meeting, brushed aside Petty's apologies for his past support for Cromwell, "seeming to regard them as needless", and discussed his experiments into the mechanics of shipping instead.

 In 1661 he was elected as a Member of Parliament for Inistioge in the Parliament of Ireland.
 In 1662, he was admitted as a charter member of the Royal Society of the same year.
 This year also saw him write his first work on economics, Treatise of Taxes and Contributions.
 Petty counted naval architecture among his many scientific interests.
 He had become convinced of the superiority of double-hulled boats, although they were not always successful; a ship called the Experiment reached Porto in 1664, but sank on the way back.

 Ireland and later life

-Petty was knighted in 1661 by Charles II and returned to Ireland in 1666, where he remained for most of the next twenty years.
+Petty was knighted in 1661 by Charles II and served as MP for Inistioge from 1661-66.
+He remained in Ireland until 1685.
 He was a friend of Samuel Pepys.

 The events that took him from Oxford to Ireland marked a shift from medicine and the physical sciences to the social sciences, and Petty lost all his Oxford offices.
 The social sciences became the area that he studied for the rest of his life.
 His focus became greater income from Irish colonization, and his works describe that country and propose many remedies for what he characterized as its backward condition.
 He helped found the Dublin Society in 1682.
 Returning ultimately to London in 1685, he died in 1687.
 He was buried in Romsey Abbey.